knimitz/windowmanager-service/doc/ApplicationGuide.md

 The implementation is loosely split across the following source files:

 -   `main.cpp`: The program entry point as used by the afb-daemon.
-This file defines the afbBindingV2 symbol tat is used by the afb-daemon in order to load a binding.
+This file defines the afbBindingV2 symbol that is used by the afb-daemon in order to load a binding.
 It also defines the wayland fd event dispatcher and some globals to be used (as context for the afb calls we receive).

--   `afb_binding_api.cpp`: The implementation of the afb binding functions.
-The actual functions are generated by `generate-binding-glue.py` which generates a **.inl** file that is included by `main.cpp`.

--   `app.cpp` / `app.hpp`: This is the main application
+-   `app.cpp` / `app.hpp`: This is the main window manager
     logic implementation.

 -   `config.cpp` / `config.hpp`: Very simple configuration
     item interface.

--   `controller_hooks.hpp`: hook functions called by the wayland controller to call into the App instance.
-Only a very limited number of events are passed to the Application, which allowed the usage of such a simple interface.
+-   `controller_hooks.hpp`: hook functions called by the wayland controller to call into the window manager instance.
+Only a very limited number of events are passed to the window manager, which allowed the usage of such a simple interface.

 -   `json_helper.cpp` / `json_helper.hpp`: Smaller json related